-Regardless of which initial accuracy $\varepsilon$ is used, this variant of Algorithm 3 produces a set of tuples that is guaranteed to contain all correct ones, but may possibly contain additional ones.
+Regardless of which initial accuracy ε is used, this variant of Algorithm 3 produces a set of tuples that is guaranteed to contain all correct ones, but may possibly contain additional ones.
 With sufficiently high precision, the number of tuples in the output that actually have an empty intersection will drop to zero.
 We don't need to know in advance which precision is sufficient in this sense, because it is not dramatic to have some extra tuples in the output as long as they are not too many.
-As a pragmatic strategy balancing precision and output size, one might start the algorithm with some fixed precision $\varepsilon$ and let it abort and restart with doubled precision whenever |U| exceeds 2r, say.
+Unfortunately, we don't have an implementation yet with which we could experimentally determine a good strategy for resolving this situation.
+An ad-hoc way to balance precision and output size might be to start the algorithm with some fixed precision ε and let it abort and restart with doubled precision whenever |U| exceeds 2r, say.
+Another idea, suggested by a referee, is to use our algorithm in combination with the modular approach from [6] for cross checking tuples for which the numerical data is not conclusive.

-Observe that the numerical approximation is only used to determine the tuple set U, and we do not use it to somehow reconstruct the exact symbolic hyperexponential solutions from it.
+In any case, we want to stress that we use numerical approximations only to determine the (small) tuple set U, and not to somehow reconstruct the (long) exact symbolic hyperexponential solutions from it.
 We therefore don't expect to need very high precision in typical situations.